Melatonin Timing Calculator

 When should I take melatonin?

 It depends on your goal.
-For sleep onset difficulty, take 0.5mg at your DLMO, roughly 2 hours before your target sleep time.
-For shifting your clock earlier, take 0.5mg 5 hours before your current DLMO (about 7 hours before your current bedtime).
-For jet lag flying east, take it at the destination's target bedtime on arrival day.
-Most people take melatonin at the wrong time (at bedtime, when the natural rise has already begun) and at too high a dose.
+In studies of sleep-onset difficulty, melatonin was taken at DLMO, roughly 2 hours before target sleep time.
+In phase-advance protocols (shifting the clock earlier), it was taken 5 hours before the current DLMO (about 7 hours before current bedtime).
+In eastward jet-lag studies, it was taken at the destination's target bedtime on arrival day.
+Most people take melatonin at the wrong time (at bedtime, when the natural rise has already begun) and at a far higher dose than the research used.
+Whether melatonin is right for you is a question for your healthcare provider.

 What is DLMO?